Hurricane Ida, Europe floods made 2021 costly for disasters

 “Climate research increasingly confirms that extreme weather has become more likely,” he said.
 “Societies need to urgently adapt to increasing weather risks and make climate protection a priority.”

+The resulting floods devastated whole villages and killed more than 220 people in what insurance companies said was the costliest natural disaster Europe has ever seen.

+“Even though events cannot automatically be attributed to climate change, analysis of the changes over decades provides plausible indications of a connection with the warming of the atmosphere and the oceans,” said Ernst Rauch, Munich Re’s chief climate scientist, adding that adapting to increasing risks would be “a challenge.”

-Jeworrek noted that not all natural disasters are climate related, citing volcanic eruptions and earthquakes seen last year.
+The company noted that not all natural disasters are climate-related, citing volcanic eruptions in Indonesia and Spain’s Canary Islands, and earthquakes such as the one that hit Japan in February.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.